 The events took a turn on Lee Gyeom and he began to seek revenge for his family’s death.
 At night, he disguises himself as an eljimae only to search for the owner of the sword who killed his family.
 As Lee Gyeom tries to seek revenge, he will fall in love with a girl named Eun Chae.

 The actor who portrays the character of Lee Gyeom is Lee Joon-gi while the main actress who plays the role of Eun Chae is Han Hyo-Joo.

 3. Hwarang: The Poet Warrior Youth

-The casts of Hwarang: The Poet Warrior Youth include Park Hyung-sik who plays the character of Sammaekjong.
-He is a young and idstraughtful future king who secretly joins the Hwarang group to hide in his assassination attempts.
+The casts of Hwarang: The Poet Warrior Youth include Park Hyung-Sik who plays the character of Sammaekjong.
+He is a young and thoughtful future king who secretly joins the Hwarang group to hide in his assassination attempts.
 His membership in Hwarang will give him strength and leadership in the process.

 Go Ara will play the character of Kim Ah-ro.
 She works as a physician to the Hwarang in order to support her family.
 She will eventually fall in love with Sun-woo.

 4. The Scholar Who Walks in the Night